prometheus/prometheus/docs/migration.md

 ```

 NOTE: **NOTE** If you used external labels in your Prometheus 2.0 config, they need to be
-preserved in you Prometheus 1.8 config.
+preserved in your Prometheus 1.8 config.
 Prometheus 2.0 can then be started (on the same machine) with the following flags:

 ```